TJL2018GH/cats-competition/README.md

 sklearn 0.0
 tensorflow 1.6.0

+We recommend to create and activate a conda environment, in which all above listed package versions can be installed using 'conda install --name <EnvironmentName> --file conda_requirements.txt' and 'pip install -r pip_requirements.txt' for non-conda packages.

+## License
+This code is available under the GNU General Public License v3.0.
+We tried our best, but cannot guarantee correctness of the code.

 ## Authors
-This code is available under a GNU public license.
-We tried our best, but cannot guarantee correctness of the code.
 T Clement, M Best, N Ruffino & B Wölfl